andres-erbsen/dename-writeup/dename.md

 We implemented the `dename` server and client libraries in less than 4000 lines of `go` using `postgresql` for storage.
 The current implementation is a compromise between performance and understandability.
-For example, in-process state is kept to eliminate redundant database accesses and server signature verifications, but client signatures are verified twice in some scenarios, batch signature verification is not used at all and some invariants are enforced using expensive database byte array indexes even though doing it manually is possible and has shown better performance.
+For example, independent tasks are done in parallel and in-process state is kept to eliminate redundant database accesses and server signature verifications, but client signatures are verified twice in some scenarios, batch signature verification is not used at all and some invariants are enforced using expensive database byte array indexes even though doing it manually is possible and has shown better performance.
 Nonetheless, a laptop with a `Core 2 Duo L9400` cpu and a `Corsair Force GT` SSD drive can handle 300 registrations per second, being just slightly disk-bound.
 This number may not seem high when compared to non-cryptographic databases, but when looked at as 800 million registrations per month, it is unlikely to become a limiting factor in any realistic deployment scenario.
+Our implementation also detects and reports various kinds of deviations from the specified protocol by other servers even if ignoring them would be completely harmless -- this is intended to assist with debugging and validation of possible other implementations.

-## Server protocol and state
+## The consenus protocol

+The protocol used to maintain verifiable consensus in a group of peers which may include active adversaries is not specific to `dename` and can potentially be of interest for other projects.
+We preserve this separation in the implementation: a rough quarter of the codebase is made up by a reusable consensus library.
+The library that waits for the application to submit operations to be handled and calls an application-specified state transition function with the inputs chosen for a single round whenever one is processed.
+Similarly, network communication is implemented by the application and exposed to the library using a simple `send(peer, data)` interface.
+However, persistence is currently handled by the consensus library itself because the crash recovery procedure involves fairly complicated queries to the consensus-specific state.

+TODO: invariants of round states somewhere?

+## Persistent Merkle radix tree

+Daniel, please write this.
+Or if we do not want this section, remove it.

 ## Cryptography

 No exotic cryptographic primitives are required for the operation of `dename`, but because the choice of specific algorithms dictates performance and log size, will describe our picks and the reasoning behind them.
-For all algorithms, we required a security level of 128 bits and current adoption in real-world systems.
+For all algorithms, we required a security level of 128 bits and existsing adoption in real-world systems.

 - `ed25519` for digital signatures.
-Fast signature verification and small signature size are essential for the performance of `dename`.
-Unlike other common digital signature schemes, `ed25519` supports even faster batch verification.
+Fast signature verification and small signature and public key size are essential for the performance of `dename`.
-- `sha256` for collision-resistant hashing and entropy extraction.
+  Unlike other common digital signature schemes, `ed25519` supports even faster batch verification. - `sha256` for collision-resistant hashing and entropy extraction.
 Widely used, fast enough.
 - `salsa20poly1305` encryption for concealing messages from servers during the commitment phase of a round.
 Any authenticated encryption scheme would work, chosen for simplicity.
 - `salsa20` keystream for pseudo-random number generation to break ties between requested changes.
 Chosen for simplicity.

-## Codebase

-- The consensus protocol, implemented as a network-agnostic state machine that uses a `postgresql` database to store its state.
-- The on-disk Merkle radix tree.
-- `dename` server: accepts client requests over TCP and handles them as defined.
-- The `dename` client library and the command-line client.
-- Various utility functions: `postgresql` error handling, the pseudo-random number generator, a ring buffer, utilities for generating the server configuration file...

-# Integrating with applications
+## Integrating with applications

-integrated it with the Pond asynchronous messaging system (changing 50 lines of logic 200 lines of UI code).
-We also wrapped ssh to support using `dename` to verify user and host keys (2 lines each).
-The code handles both network and server failures but is not optimized for performance.
+To show that it is practical to replace manual public key distribution with `dename`, we integrated a `dename` client with the Pond asynchronous messaging system and `ssh`.
+Modifying Pond to work with `dename` required changing 50 lines of logic code and 200 lines if user interface declarations; the two `ssh` wrapper scripts are 2 lines each.